Emigrants from the Ottawa, Canada area to

 Calvary Cemetery in Grand Forks, ND-

-MURPHY, FOLEY, RYAN, LAVELLE, NEVILLE, HANRAHAN, MCILRAITH, CONNELLY, MORIN,
+MURPHY, FOLEY, RYAN, LAVELLE, NEVILLE, HANRAHAN, MCILRAITH, CONNELLY, MORIN / Moran,

 St. Timothy Cemetery, Ferry Twp, Grand Forks Co.-